TravisWheelerLab/BATH/documentation/userguide/tutorial.md

  25 Candidate Division SR1 and Gracilibacteria
 ```

-In a later practice, you will search the pHMMs in MET.msa against a target sequence from the genome of an endosymbiotic bacteria that uses codon table 4.
-Run the following command to rebuild the pHMMs using the correct codon table for that target:
+In a practice 8, the pHMMs in MET.msa are searched against a target sequence from the genome of an endosymbiotic bacteria that uses codon table 4.
+Runing the following command will build the pHMMs using the correct codon table for that target:

 ```bash
    % frahmmbuild --ct 4 MET-ct4.hmm MET.msa
 ```